What do I need to do to become an international student at OTC?

 How much does it cost to be an international student at OTC?

-- For the first year, tuition and fees must be paid in advance: $7,420 for 30 credit hours.
+- For the first year, you must pay tuition and fees must in advance: $7,420 for 30 credit hours.

 - Tuition and common fees are as follows: $198 per credit hour plus common fees, which include a $20 International Student Fee per credit hour, a $15 Student Fee per credit hour, a $7 Technology Fee per credit hour and a $3 Security Fee.
 Facilities and Infrastructure fees are $130 per year–$50 for fall, $50 for spring and $30 for summer.

-- The first year of medical insurance is mandatory and must be paid in advance:
+- The first year of medical insurance is mandatory, and international students must pay it in advance:

 - For students between 24 and under, the cost of insurance is $730 for 11 months.

-- Students already in the U.S. wishing to transfer to OTC are only required to pay for one 12 credit hour semester up front, costing about $3,710.
+- OTC only requires students already in the U.S. wishing to transfer to OTC to pay for one 12 credit hour semester up front, costing about $3,710.